-The Pumpkin Spice Latte has arrived, but fall hasn't.
+The Pumpkin Spice Latte has arrived, and so has fall.
 Or wait, is it autumn?

-Fall doesn't officially start until September 23 this year, but Starbucks doesn't care; it's launching its Pumpkin Spice Latte—a hallmark of fall—on August 25.
-All the excitement online got us thinking about seasons and why this one seems to have two names: fall and autumn.
-(And just to make it more confusing, the first day of fall is also called the autumnal equinox.)
+Fall officially starts Tuesday, September 22, this year in North America, but Starbucks doesn't care; the Pumpkin Spice Latte—a hallmark of fall—has been available for weeks.
+All the excitement online got me thinking about seasons and why this one seems to have two names: fall and autumn.

-British speakers are more likely to use the word autumn, which came into English in the late 1300s from an Old French word.
+British speakers are more likely to use the older name, “autumn,” which came into English from Old French in the late 1300s.
 The first reference in the Oxford English Dictionary is from Chaucer:

 Autumn comes again, heavy of apples.

-Season names such as fall and autumn are lowercase unless they are part of an official name such as the Winter Olympics.
+Season names such as “fall" and “winter” are lowercase unless they are part of an official name such as the Winter Olympics.

 I love that both “fall” and “spring” describe what’s happening to leaves in those times of year.
 Now that I know about “fall of the leaf” and “spring of the leaf,” when I’m out on a walk, I look at the trees and their changing leaves in a whole new way.